revett/revcd.com/content/applying-github-dark-theme-miniflux-gpt/index.md

 ## Introduction

-> [Miniflux](https://github.com/miniflux/v2) is a "minimalist and opinionated feed reader" mainly
+> _[Miniflux](https://github.com/miniflux/v2) is a "minimalist and opinionated feed reader" mainly
-> used for RSS that you can selfhost.
+> used for RSS that you can selfhost_.

 I use the [GitHub dark theme](https://github.com/vv9k/vim-github-dark) for both my [VS Code](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) and